rust-lang/rust/src/doc/rustc/src/platform-support/thumbv8m.main-none-eabi.md

 | Cortex-M85  | DP  | Yes | Int       | `cortex-m85`  | `-mve.fp`             |
 | Cortex-M85  | DP  | Yes | Int+Float | `cortex-m85`  | None                  |

+*Technically* you can use this hard-float ABI on a CPU which has no FPU but does have Integer MVE, because MVE provides the same set of registers as the FPU (including `s0` and `d0`).
+The particular set of flags that might enable this unusual scenario are currently not recorded here.

 <div class="warning">

 Never use the `-fpregs` *target-feature* with the `thumbv8m.main-none-eabihf`